gregnrobinson/cloud-tools/README.md

 Use the provided `cloudbuild_local.yaml` to perform a build task on the image the same way the pipeline would.
 This is useful for testing new changes before pushing a new version of the image.

 *NOTE: Must have docker installed.*

+From the root of the repository run the following commands:

 ```sh
 gcloud components install cloud-build-local